-This theoretical and clinical course focuses on the care of children from birth through adolescence.
-The effects of acute and chronic illness on growth and development are studied in the acute and community care setting.
-Education of the child and family on health promotion, disease prevention, and safety issues are addressed.
-Ethical and legal issues are discussed as they relate to the child and family, and the impact of diverse cultural and spiritual beliefs on health care decisions in the family is explored.
-Prerequisite: Nurs 2.
+This pediatric course focuses on registered nurses' care from infancy through adolescence.
+Health problems are studied in the acute and community care setting.
+Education of the pediatric client and their family on health promotion, growth and development, disease prevention, and safety issues are addressed.
+Ethical and legal issues are discussed.
+The impact of diverse cultural and spiritual beliefs on health care decisions are explored.
 (L,M,C)

-2083 M 2:40PM-3:55PM & L.Garcia M-2128
+5079 M 2:40PM-3:55PM & L.Garcia M-2128 TRA

-2084 M 2:40PM-3:55PM & L.Garcia M-2128
+5080 M 2:40PM-3:55PM & L.Garcia M-2128

-2086 M 2:40PM-3:55PM & L.Garcia M-2128
+5081 M 2:40PM-3:55PM & L.Garcia M-2128